sandstreamdev/std/date/README.md

 ## Questions

-- How to find out how many days are in particular month?
+- How to find out how many days are in a particular month?
 - How to find out how many days there are in a leap year?

 # daysInYear

-Calculates number of days in a particular year.
+Calculates the number of days in a particular year.
 Varies by the leap year.

 ## Type signature